nvarsh/goodside-react-native-interview/README.md

         2. Only letters, numbers, and special symbol: +, !, /
         3. Contains at least one number
         4. Contains at least one special symbol
-        5. Should tell the user that the password does not conform
+        5. Should tell the user that the password does not conform, and tell me which requirement is missing.
+For example, if I enter "Test", I should be notified via an error message that I need at least one number and special symbol.
         6. Password requirements should be clearly stated before the user begins to sign up
     3. For the sake of time, lets assume no further checks are required and a user gets pushed to the Home Screen upon successful/valid inputs
 4. The Home Screen